RoboticsatUCD/MateROV/test/stitchmaton/README.md

 	join.sh IMGS

-In the examples, it was rus as:
+In the examples, it was run as:

 	join.sh imgout/*